Dawson's Creek: Critical response

 Early reviews of the series were mixed to positive.
-During the season premiere, much was written about the show’s perceived racy content and the teens’ “unhealthy obsession with sex.”
+During the season premiere, much was written about the show's perceived racy content and the teens' "unhealthy obsession with sex."
 Negative reviews lambasted the show for its lack of realism, particularly its verbose dialogue spoken by the teen characters which People said strained credibility.
-The Observer called the show “simply misguided and misconceived (hyper-articulate, self-conscious teenagers go through puberty in a Macy's catalogue).”
+The Observer called the show "simply misguided and misconceived (hyper-articulate, self-conscious teenagers go through puberty in a Macy's catalogue)."
 Tom Shales of The Washington Post commented that creator Kevin Williamson was "the most overrated wunderkind in Hollywood" and "what he's brilliant at is pandering."

-Other reviews noted the show tread familiar ground, with the LA Weekly writing, “[The show] comes alive in fits and starts, then folds back into a less original or less plausible or less coherent version of some part of something you’ve seen before, if you’ve seen The Wonder Years, My So-Called Life, Degrassi High, Party of Five, Dangerous Minds, or Beverly Hills, 90210.
-Or even one of those very special episodes of Blossom.”
+Other reviews noted the show tread familiar ground, with the LA Weekly writing, "[The show] comes alive in fits and starts, then folds back into a less original or less plausible or less coherent version of some part of something you've seen before, if you've seen The Wonder Years, My So-Called Life, Degrassi High, Party of Five, Dangerous Minds, or Beverly Hills, 90210.
+Or even one of those very special episodes of Blossom."

-On the other hand, multiple critics lauded the show's hyper-articulate, self-aware dialogue, saying it is what sets it apart from past teen shows.
-Caryn James of The New York Times wrote the "sophisticated awareness...characteristic of Mr. Williamson’s writing" is the show's standout.
-Bruce Fretts of Entertainment Weekly wrote, “That’s Kevin Williamson’s genius — just as Scream did with slasher flicks, Creek simultaneously works as a teen soap (you can’t help but get caught up in the Dawson-Jen-Joey triangle) and comments ironically on the genre (witness the digs at the overly earnest 90210 and Party of Five).
-The trouble is, some people aren’t getting the joke.”
-Jeff Simon of The Buffalo News opined, “This is the way wildly bright 15-year-old kids dearly want to talk, which puts Dawson's Creek into a higher class of realism entirely.”
+On the other hand, critics lauded the show's hyper-articulate, self-aware dialogue, saying it is what sets it apart from past teen shows.
+Caryn James of The New York Times wrote the "sophisticated awareness...characteristic of Mr. Williamson's writing" is the show's standout.
+Bruce Fretts of Entertainment Weekly wrote, "That's Kevin Williamson's genius — just as Scream did with slasher flicks, Creek simultaneously works as a teen soap (you can't help but get caught up in the Dawson-Jen-Joey triangle) and comments ironically on the genre (witness the digs at the overly earnest 90210 and Party of Five).
+The trouble is, some people aren't getting the joke."
+Jeff Simon of The Buffalo News opined, "This is the way wildly bright 15-year-old kids dearly want to talk, which puts Dawson's Creek into a higher class of realism entirely."
 Williamson admitted he wrote the dialogue as such with the aim of showing "how teenagers would like to be seen, as opposed to being talked down to."